LMCodeMonkey/limble-project/README.md

 - Fix styling of the options box to be more reactive with better positioning.

 ## Notes
-- The housing app is from the Angular basic tutorial I did for getting introduced to Angular basics.
+- The housing app is from the Angular basic tutorial I did for this project to get introduced to Angular basics.
 - All test data is static and very basic.